vathuluri/viewit-ai/README.md

 ---
 ### 1. `main.py`

 Runs the chatbot on the streamlit interface.
-Simply navigate to thid directory on your cli and run:
+Simply navigate to this directory on your cli and run:

     $ streamlit run main.py